MScBiomedicalInformatics/MSIB32500/lectures/lecture4.md

 #### Naming rules and the danger of over-writing

-A good practice, in any programming language, is to assign meaningful names to variables/vector.
-In R, never start a vector name with a number
+A good practice, in any programming language, is to assign meaningful names to variables/vectors.
+In R, never start a vector name with a number:

 ```{r}
 > a<- c(1,5,4,2)    #OK